-The basic equipment includes a chair or bed, good lighting, a quality microblading machine, disposable needles, as well as a range of pigment shades.
-You will also need a stash of aftercare products that you give your clients after a procedure.
+The basic equipment includes a bed, good lighting, disposable supplies, as well as a range of pigments.
+You will also need a stash of PMU aftercare products to give your clients after a procedure.

 Your workspace must always be clean and your equipment sterile.
 In some states, your salon may have to pass a sanitary inspection in order for you to obtain your license.